Are you wondering how to make a small kitchen look bigger—as in your small kitchen?

 Choose Slimmer Furniture

-When you’re trying to make a small kitchen feel bigger, furniture may not be the first thing that comes to mind since it’s something that takes up space.
+To make a small kitchen feel bigger, furniture may not be the first thing that comes to mind since it’s something that takes up space.
 However, choosing pieces that are slim-lined versus chunky and wide can really make a big difference.

 Think in terms of small barstools, tall thin chairs, a compact kitchen island, etc.